ankurayadav/beagleandroid/beagleandroid/README.md

 This contains steps for creating android image for beaglebone.
 ========
 ####We will be using linux kernel 3.8 beacause it has device tree support which can be used for PWM module or ADC without any need to recompile the kernel.
-####For this project we are using Robert Nelson's kernel 3.8 and rowboat project to compile the android.
+####For this project we are going using Robert Nelson's kernel 3.8 and rowboat project to compile the android.

+These details have been taken from [http://icculus.org/~hendersa/android](http://icculus.org/~hendersa/android)

 ##Step 1
 Get rowboat's android project for beaglebone